Pages

 So - buy a cell package - and it's not as simple as it was before either.
 I actually went in to a Bell store to book it and they advised me that they couldn't help me and I'd have to go 'on line.'
 I was hoping to find an easy link to sign up for service for the two week trip to find out that they only sell 30 day packages - and that that option wasn't even listed on their app.

-In Europe many restaurants and services now use QR codes for menu's, tickets, etc. If you're at that place, with no wife, you're hooped.
+In Europe many restaurants and services now use QR codes for menu's, tickets, etc. If you're at that place, with no wifi, you're hooped.

 One thing you'll likely notice is the lack of American chains.
 Several shut down over the past few years and it played in to the 'shop local' theme that most of the world is adhering too.